sulabola/Python_for_Time_Series/README.md

 ### Data

 Sample datasets used in these exercises are available in the `Data` folder of the repository.
-Each dataset corresponds to the examples provided.
+Each dataset corresponds to the examples provided in the notebooks.

+---

+### HTML Files

+The `HTML Files` folder contains the **rendered Jupyter notebooks** for each chapter.
+These HTML files show both the **Python code and output (plots, tables, results)** without requiring a Jupyter environment.
+To view them:
+1. Download the desired `.html` file from the folder.
+2. Open it locally in any modern web browser.

+This allows users to review the full notebook, including code, explanations, and figures, even without running Python.

 ---